-Wales boasts some of the best places in the world to go stargazing, with a number of Dark Sky Discovery sites.
+Wales boasts some of the best places in the world to go stargazing, with a number of Dark Sky Discovery sites and International Dark Sky Reserves.
 Make the most of clear, frosty skies in winter, or warm evenings of summer to enjoy the light show.

-Brecon Beacons became the country's first International Dark Sky Reserve in 2012.
+- Brecon Beacons became the country's first International Dark Sky Reserve in 2012.
 There are many places in this majestic, mountain landscape where you’ll get superb views of the night sky.
-You can even enjoy sleeping under the stars at our caravan site at Dolaucothi.
+You can even enjoy sleeping under the stars at the National Trust caravan site at Dolaucothi.

-Ceredigion is also blessed with great spots for star gazing.
+- Ceredigion is also blessed with great spots for stargazing.
 Our historic working farm at Llanerchaeron is not only a Site of Special Scientific Interest for wildlife but its countryside setting makes for perfect Dark Skies.
-The mile-long beach at Penbryn is also a must (and as and added bonus if you visit at dusk you may see seals and even some of the resident Bottlenose dolphins.)
+The mile-long beach at Penbryn is also a must (and as an added bonus, if you visit at dusk you may see seals and even some of the resident Bottlenose dolphins).

-The Pembrokeshire coast and countryside, with its low levels of light pollution, is home to brilliant, accessible Dark Sky sites offering far reaching views.
-Pick your spot, like the sweeping Broad Haven beach, or visit us at Stackpole Centre where we hold regular star gazing events with experts from Dark Sky Wales at the on-site planetarium.
+The Pembrokeshire coast and countryside, with its low levels of light pollution, is home to brilliant, accessible Dark Sky sites offering far-reaching views.

 Help from the experts

-We also hold stargazing events at Dyffryn Gardens near Cardiff, where Cardiff Astronomical Society have an observatory.
-It’s a great opportunity to explore the sky with the help of more experienced observers and use some of the society’s specialist telescopes.
+We hold stargazing events at Dyffryn Gardens near Cardiff, where Cardiff Astronomical Society have an observatory.
+It is a great opportunity to explore the sky with the help of more experienced observers and use some of the society’s specialist telescopes.

 You don't need to be an astronomer to admire the night sky, just wrap up warm and look up.
 You're best visiting as part of a group – it's safer and more fun.